anupamvamsi/CHIP-8/README.md

 # CHIP-8
 ## Implementation(s) (yet another (and some more?)) of the CHIP-8 interpreter!

-Just a project started out by aiming towards getting a hold on C++.
+Just a project started out by aiming towards getting a hold on/learning C++.

 Resources for the project: